dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

 <h2>A shortcut to fetch all transactions for a given seed</h2>

-<p>If you just want to fetch a complete history (as known by the node you are connected to) of all transfers connected to your seed there is a handy shortcut available in the form of the <code>get_transfers</code> function.
+<p>If you want to fetch a complete history (as known by the node you are connected to) of all transfers connected to your seed there is a handy shortcut available in the form of the <code>get_transfers</code> function.
 This function will fetch all bundles for all addresses for the seed.
-Optionally you can ask the function to check for the inclusion state as well so you can check if the bundles are confirmed.
-After they are returned by the function:</p>
+Optionally you can ask the function to check for the inclusion state as well, so you can check whether the bundles are confirmed.</p>

 <pre><code>bundles = api.get_transfers(inclusion_states=True)
 </code></pre>

-<p>This function returns the same dictionary as the <code>get_bundles</code> function above containing all the bundles for all our addresses with transactions.
-Since we asked for the inclusion state as well you can easily check each bundle to see if it is confirmed:</p>
+<p>This function returns the same dictionary as the <code>get_bundles</code> function above.
+This example asked for the inclusion state as well so you can easily check each bundle to see if it is confirmed:</p>

 <pre><code>for bundle in bundles[&#39;bundles&#39;]:
     if bundle.is_confirmed: